jup-ag/space-station/docs/4-dca/1-integration.md

 Phew!
 That's all that is necessary to construct the instruction.
 Next, you will need to sign and send the transaction!

-Here's what a successful transaction to create a DCA account look like [see on Solana Explorer](https://explorer.solana.com/tx/24kSsH2uLnjSEsYp1mZ6ZmCeGZ8KmYFMDrNJs3nbU6SVH9jwYfcEA6oeRf72CxmzAuUZwFwkyNYvX8ABFc6ABAtv)
+Here's what a successful transaction to create a [DCA account looks like](https://explorer.solana.com/tx/24kSsH2uLnjSEsYp1mZ6ZmCeGZ8KmYFMDrNJs3nbU6SVH9jwYfcEA6oeRf72CxmzAuUZwFwkyNYvX8ABFc6ABAtv).
 ### 2. Cancelling a DCA

-For whatever reason, if you decide to stop DCA, you can close the DCA account.
+If you decide to stop your DCA program, you can close the DCA account.
 Closing the DCA account also returns any leftover tokens to the owner of the DCA account.

 Similar to opening a DCA account, you will need to send a transaction containing an instruction to `close_dca`.